-[Author's note: Adrahil, father of Ivriniel, Finduilas, and Imrahil, continues not to serve my purposes, so I'm taking The Peoples of Middle-earth as non-canonical (in general; I'm not giving Denethor any elder sisters either) and killing him off early, in the same year that Denethor's father Ecthelion dies.
-I like the dynamics of Imrahil having to deal with his difficult brother-in-law better than Adrahil dealing with his son-in-law.
-Other aspects of the family dynamics are also pure invention on my part.]
+[Author's note: Adrahil, father of Ivriniel, Finduilas, and Imrahil, does not serve my purposes, so I'm taking The Peoples of Middle-earth as non-canonical, and killing him off a few years early, in the same year that Denethor's father Ecthelion dies.
+I like the dynamics of Imrahil having to deal with his difficult brother-in-law better than Adrahil dealing with his son-in-law.]

 Faramir always had mixed feelings about visits to his uncle Imrahil in Dol Amroth.
 It was one of his favorite places in the world, and in this land that his late mother had loved, he always felt closer to her.
 Then too, his father had ceased to travel here after his beloved wife's death, giving Faramir some relief from his relentless demands and reproaches.

 On holiday, though, Boromir always had less time for him, with cousins his own age he hadn't seen in forever and too many new places to explore, never waiting for Faramir's shorter legs.
 At home, where a subtle wariness of Denethor's pride discouraged too great a familiarity between the Steward's sons and the sons of lesser men, they had only each other.
 Here, Boromir and Faramir were just another pair of children running around.
 A relief in many ways, except when something was wrong or confusing--and many practices were different here--and Faramir had no one to ask.